FedGT: Identification of Malicious Clients in Federated Learning with Secure Aggregation: : group testing for with secure aggregation

 For perfect (non-noisy) test results, it follows that $\bft=\bfs$.
-However, note that the result of a test may be erroneous, i.e., the result of the test may be $t_i=1$ even if no malicious clients are present or $t_i=0$ even if malicious clients are present.
+However, note that the result of a test may be erroneous, i.e., the result of the test may be $t_i=1$ even if no malicious clients are present (i.e., $s_i=0$) or $t_i=0$ even if malicious clients are present (i.e., (i.e., $s_i=1$).
 In general, the (noisy) test vector $\bft$ is statistically dependent on the syndrome vector $\bfs$ according to an (unknown) probability distribution $Q(\bft|\bfs)$.

 Given the test results $\bft$ and the assignment matrix $\bfA$, the goal of \NAME{} is to identify the malicious clients, i.e., infer the defective vector $\bfd$.
 The design of the assignment matrix $\bfA$ and the corresponding inference problem is akin to an error-correcting coding problem, where the assignment matrix $\bfA$ can seen as the parity-check matrix of a code, and the inference problem corresponds to a decoding operation based on $\bfA$ and $\bft$.
 Thus, a suitable choice for $\bfA$ is the parity-check matrix of a powerful error-correcting code, i.e., with good distance properties.
 Furthermore, $\bfd$ can be inferred by applying conventional decoding techniques.
 We denote by $\hbfd=(\hd_1,\ldots,\hd_n)$ the estimated defective vector provided by the decoding operation, and define $\hat{\calM}=\{i:\hd_i=1\}$.
 Once $\hbfd$ has been obtained, clients $i\in\hat{\calM}$ are excluded from the training and the server aggregates the models of the remaining\textemdash flagged non-malicious\textemdash clients by means of secure aggregation.